emilio-rst/tic-tac-toe/README.md

 # tic-tac-toe

-This is a Tic Tac Toe game on VueJS that I was required to develop on a assesment.
+This is a Tic Tac Toe game on VueJS that I was required to develop on an assessment.
 Thus, I have taken the opportunity to share this on github.

 ## Build Setup